directus/directus/docs/cloud/glossary.md

 If there is no app activity for 3 days on a Community Project, the [Infrastructure](#infrastructure) is paused.
 Projects which remain paused for a certain duration will be automatically deleted, see details in [Cloud Policies](https://directus.io/cloud-policies/#).
 To avoid deletion, you must manually [resume the Project](/cloud/projects/#resume-paused-project) within the Cloud Dashboard.
-Once paued, app activity/requests will not resume the Project.
+Once paused, requests to the app will not resume the Project.

 ## Infrastructure

 In the context of these docs, Infrastructure refers to the hard and soft tech specs to the equipment running your Directus Project.
-This includes the database (and database tenancy), chosen [Node Type](#nodes), data storage region, rate limiting, etc.
+This includes the database, database tenancy, chosen [Node Type](#nodes), data storage region, rate limiting, etc.

 Infrastructure configuration options differ by Project Tier.
 Refer to [Projects](#projects) as well as the Infrastructure section on the [pricing page](https://directus.io/pricing/) for side-by-side comparison between Tiers.